MIbmkz/Isaac-s-repo/README.md

 - The feature i added to all my htmls is a dropdown list which allow users to access all the htmls and also dropdown is the only option for mobile users.
 - The second feature i added is the fade in and fade out effect between html pages which pretty much adds a transition effect between html pages.
 - The last feature is the music player in the music slide which allows users to play the top 5 Coldplay's music in high quality while being ale to traverse other websites.

+## Technologies Used
+- Html is used to create my words and the layout of my pages
+- Css is used to style and apply fonts and create my
+- javascript is used to add all my features such as dropdown, page transitions and music player

+## Testing
+Using the w3 Validator, i have corrected all my errors and also made sure that my code is perfectly fine.
+Other than that my media query is working in all sizes including mobile phones and tablets.
+I used to have a dropdown bug where my dropdown doesnt come out when i click the icon but it is now fixed and my website is fully functional.
 ## Credit
 - https://www.britannica.com/topic/Coldplay
 - https://en.wikipedia.org/wiki/Chris_Martin